 Makes 16 scones

-Whisk 3 cups flour and next 5 ingredients in a large bowl.
-Add butter; rub in with your fingers until mixture resembles coarse meal.
-(I cut in the butter using a pastry blender)
+Whisk 3 cups flour and next 5 ingredients in a large bowl until evenly combined.
+With a pastry blender, cut in the butter until mixture resembles coarse meal.

-Whisk 1 cup buttermilk, zest, and vanilla in a small bowl.
-Add wet ingredients to dry ingredients.
-Stir until dough forms.
+Whisk together, 1 cup buttermilk, zest, and vanilla in a small bowl.
+Add the wet ingredients to dry ingredients.
+Gently stir just until dough forms; avoid over mixing.

 Divide between baking sheets.
 Brush with 2 tablespoons buttermilk.
-Sprinkle with sanding sugar. ( sprinkled with cinnamon sugar)
+Sprinkle with sanding sugar. ( if adding the glaze you can omit the sugar)

 Bake until scones are golden and a tester inserted into the center comes out clean, 13-15 minutes.
 Transfer to wire racks; let cool.